 If you know anything about the work we do and the diet we support, you know we are huge proponents of green foods.
-Spirulina can be eaten as a food during pregnancy, added to smoothies, soups and sauces.
-This cyanobacteria is the most protein dense plant source known to man and is very high in a variety of vitamins and minerals.
+Spirulina can be eaten as a food during pregnancy, added to smoothies, soups, and sauces.
+This cyanobacterium is the most protein-dense plant source known to man and is very high in a variety of vitamins and minerals.

 Probiotic supplementation can help to keep your good gut bacteria at optimal levels.
-This will help to prevent illness, yeast infection and promote healthy digestion.
+This will help to prevent illness and yeast infection and promotes healthy digestion.
 Did you know that babies are born with a sterile gut and their gut flora is established by the time they are 3 years of age?
 Their first exposure to good bacteria is during birth, as they move through the birth canal.
 A mother contains good bacteria in the vagina.
-A baby also receives good bacteria through healthy breast-milk, so supplementation is suggested while nursing as well.
+A baby also receives good bacteria through healthy breast milk, so supplementation is suggested while nursing as well.